A Small Cabin that's Nestled In

 The second floor loft has a "web" truss framed with glass that creates another great view to the lake.

-more about the builder: www.beavercreekloghomes.com
+Find out more about the builder: www.beavercreekloghomes.com